1560800/CarND-Traffic-Sign-Classifier-Project/README.md

 <img src="./examples/histgram.png"><br/>
 <img src="./examples/examples.png"><br/>
-.
-43 images randomly picked up from the dataset
+43 kinds of signs randomly picked up from the dataset
 #### Notes on data samples
 There is uneven data in the following
 1. Number of data samples (refer the histogram)
-2. Size, center position, angle, view angle
+2. Size, center position, angle(the sign rotates), view angle(view is not front)
 3. Image brightness, saturation and contrast

 # Design and Test a Model Architecture